wekundan/Credit_Risk_Analyzer/README.md

 minimize the risk of losing money while lending to customers.
 ### Business Understanding
 The loan-providing companies find it hard to give loans to people due to their insufficient or non-existent credit history.
-Because of that, some consumers use it to their advantage by becoming a defaulter.
+Because of that, some consumers use it to their advantage by becoming a defaulters.
 Suppose you work for a consumer finance company specializing in lending various loans to urban customers.
 You have to use EDA to analyze the patterns present in the data.
 This will ensure that the applicants capable of repaying the loan are accepted.